TSadh2003/data_code_a3/README.md

 # Installation
 To be able to access this program, Python3 and pip need to be installed on the computer.

-Then install Pychord, Mido, and Tkinter
+Then install Pychord, Mido, and Tkinter through terminal.
 ```bash
 pip install pychord
 ```